baz-scm/awesome-reviewers/_reviewers/nextjs-write-concise-idiomatic-code.md

 title: "Write concise idiomatic code"
 description: "Favor concise and idiomatic expressions in your Rust code to improve readability and maintainability."
 repository: "vercel/next.js"
-label: "code style"
+label: "Code Style"
 language: "Rust"
 comments_count: 3
-repository_stars: 120000
+repository_stars: 133000
 ---

 Favor concise and idiomatic expressions in your Rust code to improve readability and maintainability.
 Specifically: